ritwickdey/vscode-live-sass-compiler/docs/faqs.md

 ---

-### Q. Why isn't it starting?/compiling my files?
+### Q. Why isn't it starting?

 <details>
 <summary>Answer</summary>

-If the extension doesn't activate (that's, show up in the status bar), then it's most likely that you don't have any `.scss` or`.sass` files in your project.
+If the extension doesn't activate (show up in the status bar), then it's most likely that you don't have any `.scss` or`.sass` files in your project.

 Just create a SASS file, or open one, and the extension will activate